CityOfNewYork/ACCESS-NYC/wp-content/plugins/enable-media-replace/readme.txt

 If you want more control over the format used to display the time, you can use the format option, so `[file_modified id=870 format=Y-m-d]` would display the file modification date but not the time.
 The format string uses [standard PHP date() formatting tags](http://php.net/manual/en/function.date.php).

 == Changelog ==

+= 3.1.1 =
+* Fixed bug introduced in an earlier version, preventing the updating of URLs on pages/posts if the link did not contain the domain name

+= 3.1 =
+* Got rid of some pesky old code, and added some better filtering options, thanks to GitHub users speerface, aaemnnosttv, and ururk
+* Brand new, shiny code to replace other image sizes in embeded media, thanks to GitHub user ianmjones!
+* Tested with WP 4.8

 = 3.0.6 =
 * Tested with WP 4.7.2